essobedo/light-control/README.md

 ## What do I need?

-The only thing to install is a *Java SE Runtime Environment* on the target server.
-It has been successfully tested with Java 8 but it should also work with Java 6 and 7 without any issues.
+The only thing to install is *Java SE Development Kit* 8 on the target server.
+It should work with Java 7 also, but you will have to compile by yourself since the bundles available for download has been compiled with Java 8.

 ## How to build it?